yuyhong23/python-challenge/README.md

 4. I used this webiste (https://howtodoinjava.com/python/examples/max-min/) as reference for using the max function to find the maximum vote count.
 5. I used this website (https://stackoverflow.com/questions/8023306/get-key-by-value-in-dictionary/8023329) as reference to identifying the name of the candidate with the maximum vote count in a dictionary (this is how I used it in my scripts: print(f'Winner: {list(candidateNcount.keys())[list(candidateNcount.values()).index(winner_count)]}')).

+- Looked at Central Grader's feedback from last assignment and used this website (https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project) as reference to improve this readme.